rolandbernard/calculator/README.md

 ==========
 This is one of my oldest projects, and as such it is quite bad.
 I myself don't realy know what exactly is going in.
 I wrote it before I had any formal education in computer science or programming.
-It was originaly developed to be run on a Arduino compatible microcontroller and was later ported to Visual C++ (This was before my switch to GNU, Linux and FOSS) and SDL.
+It was originaly developed to be run on a Arduino compatible microcontroller and was later ported to Visual C++ and SDL.

 I have now made the program compile and run using g++ or clang++.
 I have not changed more than neccesary, and therefore the program still contains memory leaks, compiling it will generate a lot of warnings and is generaly not programmed well.